cometa-rocks/cometa_documentation/cometa_actions.md

 We have grouped the different actions and the first one is "Browser actions".

 The first steps in your testplan will probably be *Goto "{URL}"* - make sure to leave the quotes and replace anything else.
-Do not worry about escapeing your quotes.
+Do not worry about escaping your quotes.
 Co.meta does that for you.

 A very versatile step is *Run Javascript function "{function}"* - function can be anything you can execute as Javscript inside a browser.
-It can be just one command or a complete snipplet.
+It can be just one command or a complete snippet.
 This brings you low-code.

 If you have suggestions or needs for a step / actions that you would rather implement in python, then please download the Co.meta repo and have a look actions.py for the code of any step that was implemented here.